Scotland records highest number of Covid infections in pandemic

-Scotland has recorded the highest Covid case numbers yet "by some margin", the First Minister said.
+SCOTLAND has recorded the highest Covid case numbers yet during the pandemic but the First Minister said there are "grounds for optimism."

-However, Nicola Sturgeon said there was "grounds for optimism" because the rise in infections in recent weeks had not translated into a corresponding rise in hospital admissions.
+Nicola Sturgeon said the rapid surge in infections did not appear to be translating into a corresponding increase in hospital admissions.

-She said there would be no immediate change to the restrictions in place or advice given to the public including the 10 day isolation period and said the immediate period ahead "would not be an easy one."
+Addressing MSPs during an emergency online briefing she said there would be no immediate change to the restrictions in place or advice given to the public.

+However, she said the government was carefully weighing up the risks and benefits of reducing the self-isolation period to help alleviate widespread staff shortages.

+Under the current rules in Scotland, those with a close contact who tests positive for Covid are required to isolate for ten days, even if they test negative.
+In England the isolation period has been reduced to seven days.

 A total of 15, 849 cases were reported yesterday, which represents 28.9% of all tests carried out.

+READ MORE: Deputy First Minister urges Scots not to travel to England to take advantage of more lenient restrictions

-She said the much higher test positive in recent days "may be partially explained" by peole being more selective about when to go for a test over the Christmas period.
+She said the much higher test positivity rate in recent days "may be partially explained" by people being more selective about when to go for a test over the Christmas period.

-A total of 679 people are in hospital in Covid, 80 more than yesterday while 36 people are in intensive care, one fewer than yesterday.
+A total of 679 people are in hospital with Covid, 80 more than yesterday while 36 people are in intensive care, one fewer than yesterday.
 A further three deaths have been reported.

 "It clear that the wave of Omicron that has been predicted is now rapidly developing", said the First Minister.